MBIO 1010 Microbiology I (3) L

 MBIO 4480 Microbes in our Environment (3) L

-High throughput molecular, biochemical and genomic approaches to the study of microbial funtional diversity within microbial biomes and communities will be presented using specific examples mainly from human impacted or human associated environments including the human microbiome, microbial communities involved in waste treatment and in bioremediation.
+High throughput molecular, biochemical, and genomic approaches to the study of microbial functional diversity within microbial biomes and communities will be presented using specific examples mainly from human-impacted or human-associated environments including the human microbiome, microbial communities involved in waste treatment, and in bioremediation.
 Strategies for bioprospecting for novel microorganisms with relevant properties will also be discussed.

 MBIO 4520 Industrial Bioprocesses (3) L

-The course will cover bioprocesses for a range of commercially important health care and idustrial products including antibiotics, vaccines, steroids, therapeutic recombinant proteins, monoclonal antibodies and ethanol.
-Bioreactor design and control for these bioprocesses, metabolite engineering for product enhancement, applied engineering, animal cell technology and downstream processing will also be included.
+The course will cover bioprocesses for a range of commercially important health care and industrial products including antibiotics, vaccines, steroids, therapeutic recombinant proteins, monoclonal antibodies, and ethanol.
+Bioreactor design and control for these bioprocesses, metabolite engineering for product enhancement, applied engineering, animal cell technology, and downstream processing will also be included.

 MBIO 4530 Project In Microbiology (6) L